pzingg/quarry/README.md

 - *findAll* (GET /resources) Retrieve all the collection's resources
 - *replaceAll* (PUT /resources) Replace the entire collection
 - *update* (PUT /resources/:id) Replace the addressed resource (or create if null)

+*findAll* actions can be paginated by using two query string parameters:
+- **page**: 1-based page of results to fetch
+- **max_results**: Maximum number of rows to fetch per page (see configuration details for this above)

 ### Quarry Command